yu-jin-kim/Flix/README.md

 - [X] User sees an error message when there's a networking error.
 - [X] Movies are displayed using a CollectionView instead of a TableView.
 - [X] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
 - [X] User can view the large movie poster by tapping on a cell.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [X] Customize the selection effect of the cell.
 - [X] Customize the navigation bar.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Added activity indicator while page is being loaded.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. I would like to know how to load just the video and not the youtube page when loading in the trailer from the database into my modal segue.
-2.
+2. I'd like to learn more about using different features and functions of web kit.

 ## Video Walkthrough